qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

 .. image:: ./stark_experiment_example.png

-Note that this experiment doesn't yield any analysis result because a landscape of P1 spectrum is hardly predicted due to random occurrence of the TLS or frequency collision.
+Note that this experiment doesn't yield any analysis result because the landscape of a P1 spectrum can not be predicted due to the random occurrences of the TLS and frequency collisions.
-If you have own protocol to extract meaningful quantities from the data, you can write a custom analysis class and give it to the experiment instance before execution.
+If you have your own protocol to extract meaningful quantities from the data, you can write a custom analysis subclass and give it to the experiment instance before execution.
 See :class:`.StarkP1SpectAnalysis` for more details.

 This protocol can be parallelized among many qubits unless crosstalk matters.